apeking-owner/OmniNet-Whitepaper/README.md

 Creator and Architect of the OmniNet Protocol
 © 2025 — All Rights Reserved.

-What Is OmniNet?

-OmniNet replaces the fragmented, centralized, surveillance-driven structure of today’s internet with a unified, privacy-first architecture built on:

-Identity (OmniID)

-Encrypted personal data (OmniVault)

-Semantic knowledge graph (OmniGraph)

-Holographic multi-modal UI (OmniUI)

-Multi-device sync (OmniSync)

-Device mesh networking (OmniMesh)

-New communication protocol (OmniProtocol)

-Distributed compute (HyperStructures)

-Global routing layer (PrimeNet)

-Trust-based value system (OmniEconomy)

-Developer SDK (OmniNet SDK)

-OmniNet is not a blockchain, not a cloud service, and not a traditional OS.
-It is a new internet layer designed for the age of AI, AR, holographic computing, and distributed intelligence.

-Whitepaper

-The official whitepaper is located here:

-/v2.0/OmniNet-Whitepaper-v2.0.md

-It includes the full architecture, 22 development phases, diagrams, and long-term vision.

-Ownership

-All concepts, systems, architecture, and IP are the creation of:
+🌐 What Is OmniNet?

+OmniNet introduces a new internet architecture designed for the age of AI, AR, holographic interfaces, distributed intelligence, and multi-device computing.

+It replaces today’s centralized, surveillance-driven, siloed web with a unified, privacy-first, intelligence-native layer built on:

+🔑 Core Components
+• OmniID — Universal Identity Layer

+Decentralized, cryptographically secure personal identity.

+• OmniVault — Encrypted Personal Data Core

+Private memory storage with user-controlled access.

+• OmniGraph — Semantic Knowledge Graph

+Your data, memories, devices, and AI agents represented as a unified graph.

+• OmniUI — Holographic Multi-Modal Interface

+AR/holographic user interface for next-generation computing.

+• OmniSync — Universal Sync Layer

+Real-time sync across all devices, apps, and environments.

+• OmniMesh — Device-to-Device Mesh Network

+Local and global mesh networking for resilient communication.

+• OmniProtocol — New Communication Protocol

+An intelligent, graph-native alternative to legacy TCP/IP interactions.

+• HyperStructures — Distributed Compute Layer

+Self-optimizing compute architecture across personal and global networks.

+• PrimeNet — Global Routing Layer

+Next-generation routing for identity, knowledge, and intelligent agents.

+• OmniEconomy — Trust-Based Value System

+A new model for digital value, trust scoring, and personal data exchange.

+• OmniNet SDK — Developer Framework

+Tools for building graph-native, identity-native, AI-native apps.

+🚫 What OmniNet Is Not

+OmniNet is not:

+Not a blockchain

+Not a cloud service

+Not a traditional OS

+Not Web2 or Web3

+Not a centralized platform

+OmniNet is a new internet layer — designed from the ground up for:

+AI-native computing

+Augmented & holographic interfaces

+Global personal intelligence networks

+User sovereignty & privacy

+📄 Whitepaper

+The full architecture, diagrams, and 22-phase developmental roadmap are available here:

+➡ /v2.0/OmniNet-Whitepaper-v2.0.md

+⚖️ Ownership & Rights

+All concepts, systems, architecture, and intellectual property in this project are the creation of:

 Alain Mercier
 Creator of the OmniNet Protocol
 © 2025 — All Rights Reserved.

-See the following files:
+See files:

 OWNERSHIP.md

 LICENSE

-Vision
+🚀 Vision

-OmniNet aims to become the foundational digital layer for:
+OmniNet aims to become the foundational layer for the next era of computing:

-AI-native personal computing

-AR and holographic operating environments

-Global-scale personal intelligence
+AI-Native Personal Computing

+AR & Holographic Operating Environments

+Global-Scale Personal Intelligence

-Distributed compute networks
+Distributed Compute Networks

-Universal identity and trust

-A safer, user-owned future internet
+Universal Identity & Trust Frameworks

+A Safer, User-Owned Future Internet

+OmniNet’s long-term vision is a world where individuals control their identity, data, knowledge, devices, and AI — across a global, user-owned digital foundation.

-Planned Development
+🧭 Planned Development (Public Roadmap)

-Upcoming public milestones:
+Upcoming Milestones

-OmniNet OS (UI and holographic interactions)
+OmniNet OS (AR + holographic UI system)

 OmniGraph Engine

-OmniProtocol networking simulation
+OmniProtocol Networking Simulation

-OmniMesh device network
+OmniMesh Device-to-Device Network

-OmniSync delta-sync engine
+OmniSync Delta-Sync Engine

-OmniNet SDK (graph-native app framework)
+OmniNet SDK (Graph-Native Developer Framework)

-Holographic UI prototypes
+Holographic UI Prototypes

-PrimeNet global routing simulation
+PrimeNet Global Routing Simulation

-Contact
+📬 Contact

-For partnerships, collaboration, or research:
+For partnerships, collaboration, or research inquiries:

 Alain Mercier
-Email: mercier_racing95@hotmail.com
+📧 Email: mercier_racing95@hotmail.com